 WERE YOU DISCRIMINATED AGAINST AT WORK DUE TO YOUR RELIGION?
 CALL US TODAY!

-Religion should not be an issue in the workplace.
-Your sincerely held religious beliefs should not bar you from employment, promotion, or any other type of advancement.
+Religion should not be an issue in the workplace and your beliefs should not bar you from employment, promotion, or any other type of advancement.
 Nor should you be subjected to harassment for such beliefs.
 If you are an atheist, your right not to believe is also protected.
 Title VII under U.S. federal law and a range of California state laws forbid employers to discriminate and harass people because of their views on religion.

 Harassment comes in many forms.
 It is not limited to mocking, cruelty, or intimidation.
 It may also consist of attempts to proselytize in the workplace.
 The latter can be just as harmful and humiliating as cruder types of behavior.